 "We're trying to make it our own and set the tone for Mexican food in Skaneateles," Lischak said.
 "Because it hasn't been seen here before."

-Other drink options include house-made sangria, Mexican and local craft beers, and the Scorpion Bowl, a 96-ounce glass skull for groups that want to share a cocktail.
-Wine is less of a focus at the restaurant, Lischak said.
-The bar carries a basic selection, but The Krebs already serves a Wine Spectator award-winning program, he noted.
+Other drink options include house-made sangria, Mexican and local craft beers, and Scorpion Bowls, a 96-ounce glass skull for groups that want to share a cocktail.
+Wine is less of a focus at The Elephant and the Dove, Lischak said.
+The restaurant carries a basic selection, but The Krebs already serves a Wine Spectator award-winning program, he noted.

 The general manager said the restaurant was designed to drive business with its bar, which is the centerpiece of the first floor when patrons walk in the Genesee Street entrance.
 There are some tables surrounding the bar, including an area with no speakers for more conversational dining.
 But the main dining area is the skylit second floor, where the kitchen is also located.
 (A dumbwaiter delivers food to the lower floors.)
 Six of the seats on the floor are located at an exhibition counter facing the kitchen, which Lischak expects to be popular real estate.